JvanKatwijk/xxx-radio/README.md

 XXX-RADIO

-XXX-radio, a command line demodulator for SDRplay and Airspy
+XXX-radio, a command line demodulator for SDRplay or Airspy

 Input - depending on the configuration - is through an SDRplay device (either RSP1 or RSP2) or an Airspy device.
 All parameters